After-Shock/Cloudbox-wiki/FAQ.md

 (1) keeps all Cloudbox containers organized under one network; and (2), bridge network does not allow network aliases.

-## Docker --version command stalls
+## Docker Commands Hang

-Docker apps are acting weird and `docker --version` command stalls....
+Issue: Docker apps stop loading and/or docker commands (e.g. `docker --version`) hang.

 One reason this can happen is if docker-ce was recently updated.